Introducing Asana’s Fall 2024 Release. Discover what's new.Explore now

 You’re working on this project plan for a reason—likely to get you, your team, or your company to an end goal.
 But how will you know if you’ve reached that goal if you have no way of measuring success?

 Every successful project plan should have a clear, desired outcome.
 Identifying your goals provides a rationale for your project plan.
 It also keeps everyone on the same page and focused on the results they want to achieve.
-Moreover, research shows that employees who know how their work is contributing to company objectives are 2X as motivated.
+Moreover, research shows that employees who know how their work is contributing to company objectives are twice as motivated.
 Yet only 26% of employees have that clarity.
 That’s because most goal-setting happens separate from the actual work.
 By defining your goals within your work plan, you can connect the work your team is doing directly to the project objectives in real-time.

 In general, your project goals should be higher-level than your project objectives.
 Your project goals should be SMART goals that help you measure project success and show how your project aligns with business objectives.
 The purpose of drafting project objectives, on the other hand, is to focus on the actual, specific deliverables you're going to achieve at the end of your project.
 Your project plan provides the direction your team needs to hit your goals, so you can create a workflow that hits project objectives.

-Once you’ve defined your goals, make sure they’re measurable by setting key success metrics.
+Read: How to write an effective project objective, with examplesOnce you’ve defined your goals, make sure they’re measurable by setting key success metrics.
 While your goal serves as the intended result, you need success metrics to let you know whether or not you’re performing on track to achieve that result.
 The best way to do that is to set SMART goals.
 With SMART goals, you can make sure your success metrics are clear and measurable, so you can look back at the end of your project and easily tell if you hit them or not.

-Running a project usually means getting collaborators involved in the execution of it.
-In your project management plan, outline which team members will be a part of the project and what each person’s role will be.
+Free cross-functional project templateRunning a project usually means getting collaborators involved in the execution of it.
+In your project management planning phase, outline which team members will be a part of the project and what each person’s role will be.
 This will help you decide who is responsible for each task (something we’ll get to shortly) and let stakeholders know how you expect them to be involved.

 During this process, make sure to define the various roles and responsibilities your stakeholders might have.
 For example, who is directly responsible for the project’s success?
-How is your project team structured (i.e. do you have a project manager, a project sponsor, etc.)?
+How is your project team structured (i.e., do you have a project manager, a project sponsor, etc.)?
 Are there any approvers that should be involved before anything is finalized?
 What cross-functional stakeholders should be included in the project plan?
 Are there any risk management factors you need to include?

 Consider using a system, such as a RACI chart, to help determine who is driving the project forward, who will approve decisions, who will contribute to the project, and who needs to remain informed as the project progresses.